g45t345rt/DERO-SC-Standards/G45-C/README.md

 - metadataFormat = define metadata format usually json but can be anything
 - metadata = The values/attributes describing the collection
 - freezeMetadata = Immutable metadata - 0 is false, 1 is true
-- freezeCollection = Immutable collection SCID - 0 is false, 1 is true

-### SetAsset
+### SetAssets

-Set an asset to the collection.
-Increment `assetCount` if does not already exists.
+Set assets to the collection.

-- asset = SCID of the asset smart contract
+- assets = a json object with SCIDs  (max 100)
-- index = whatever index/number representing the asset
+- index = whatever index/number representing the asset list

-### DelAsset
+### DelAssets

 Remove asset from collection

-- asset = SCID of the asset smart contract
+- index = assets index variable

 ### Freeze

-Freeze metadata or collection.
+Freeze metadata or assets.
 Make variables immutable.

-- collection = 0:skip, 1:freeze
+- assets = 0:skip, 1:freeze
 - metadata = 0:skip, 1:freeze

 ### SetMetadata